 Wellington Mulberry Tree

 The Wellington Mulberry (Morus nigra 'Wellington) produces large, attractive reddish/black mulberries and ripens before the Chelsea Mulberry.
 Our Wellington Mulberry tree is self-fertile which means it will produce fruits without the need for a similar plant nearby to pollinate the blossoms.
 The fruits are ready for picking late summer and they have a good flavour coming from a soft flesh.

-We usually have several size and height options for the Wellington Mulberry tree, these being the 7 and 12 litre although at certain times of the year we have additional options in the 12 Litre.
 The options we currently have available will be the ones shown above this text.
 Below is an explanation of all the options that the Wellington Mulberry could come in.